iterative development

 Iterative Approach

-The iterative approach has a major difference from the incremental approach.
-Each increment in the incremental approach is developed assuming it is done correctly, without having the need to reverse it.
+The iterative development approach has a major difference from the incremental approach.
+Each increment in the incremental approach is developed assuming it is done correctly, without needing to reverse it.

-In our example of a house, each level of the house is constructed one after the other.
-Once the Foundation level is completed, reversing it (if we find issues with it) is still a significant effort and will not be feasible as it will increase the cost as well as the timeline.
+In our example of a house, each level is constructed one after the other.
+Once the foundation level is completed, reversing it (if issues are found) requires significant effort and is often not feasible, as it would increase both the cost and the timeline, highlighting a key consideration in iterative development.

 In a frequently changing requirements scenario, even an incremental approach is not a suitable approach.
 We need an approach, which needs to achieve the following: